aertje/semaphore/README.md

     "net/http"
     "time"

-    "github.com/aertje/gonice/nice"
+    "github.com/aertje/semaphore/semaphore"
 )

 func main() {
-    // Create a new scheduler with a maximum concurrency limit of 10. scheduler := nice.NewScheduler(nice.WithMaxConcurrency(10))
+    // Create a new semaphore with a maximum concurrency limit of 10. s := semaphore.NewPrioritized(semaphore.WithMaxConcurrency(10))

     http.HandleFunc("/alive", func(w http.ResponseWriter, r *http.Request) {
-        // Register a task with the scheduler with a higher priority of 1. fnDone, err := scheduler.WaitContext(r.Context(), 1)
+        // Register a task with the semaphore with a higher priority of 1. err := s.AcquireContext(r.Context(), 1)
         if err != nil {
             if errors.Is(err, context.Canceled) {
                 http.Error(w, context.Cause(r.Context()).Error(), 499)